 Thanks to our patio dates, we now have a robust collection of empty wine bottles that were beautiful enough to justify keeping.
 Hopefully you have a stash too.
 If not, start saving your favorites (or choose the prettiest bottles to buy!).

 Tiki Torch Supplies

 To make these tiki torches, you’ll need several very specific supplies:

 - Wine, beer, or liquor bottle with a standard size neck.
-I recommend OZV (my husband’s favorite) or Dry Farms Wine (my fav).
+I recommend Dry Farms Wine, my personal favorite.